A successful enterprise sales strategy is not just a one-size-fits-all solution. It needs to be tailored to the business and industry to work well.

 Define your goals

 The best way to ensure your enterprise sales strategy is successful is by having a plan.
-You must set goals, define what success looks like for each goal, and then measure the results so they can be adjusted if necessary.
+You must set goals and key results, define what success looks like for each goal, and then measure the results so they can be adjusted if necessary.
 For example: